P/E RATIO: [PASS]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 5.42%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -3.06%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for TMK is -3.1%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, 2.67%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 15.00%, (versus the same quarter one year ago) then the stock passes.

-The EPS growth rate for the current quarter, -3.06% must be greater than or equal to the historical growth which is 11.92%.
-Since this is not the case TMK would therefore fail this test.
+The EPS growth rate for the current quarter, 15.00% must be greater than or equal to the historical growth which is 11.92%.
+TMK would therefore pass this test.

 EARNINGS PERSISTENCE: [PASS]